-That’s why when I read, during my quiet time, I knew that it was the Holy Spirit speaking to me so that I could share it with my friends, my church family, and with you.
-We know that you can't find the words the Holy Spirit speaks through groans that we don’t understand.
+We know that when you can't find the words the Holy Spirit speaks through groans that we don’t understand.

 Romans 8:26 NIV In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.

 But He also gives us words that we can understand, often through others, that express our sincere desires when we come to Him in prayer.

 4 Prayers for the Dying (and the Mourning)